kbuckler/linear-cli/README.md

 # List issues for a specific team
 linear issues list --team "Engineering"

-# List all issues without pagination limits
+# List all issues without pagination limits (with adaptive progress display)
 linear issues list --all

 # View a specific issue